EPCCed/archer-gpu-course/applications-two-day/section-2.05/README.md

 Such updates are usually implemented by dome form of lock.

 So the atomic update is a single unified operation on a single thread:
-1. Obtain a lock on the relevant memory location (`sum`);
+1. obtain a lock on the relevant memory location (`sum`);
-2. Read the existing value into register and update;
+2. read the existing value into register and update;
 3. store the result back to the global memory location;
-4. Release the lock on that location.
+4. release the lock on that location.

 ## Shared memory in blocks

-There is an additional type of shared memory in kernels introduced using the `__shared__` memory space quanlifer.
+There is an additional type of shared memory available in kernels introduced using the `__shared__` memory space qualifier.
 E.g.,
 ```
   __shared__ double tmp[THREADS_PER_BLOCK];
 ```
 These values are shared only between threads in the same block.

+Potential uses:
+1. marshalling data within a block;
+2. temprary values (particularly if there is signficant reuse);
+3. contributions to reduction operations.

+Note: in the above example we have fixed the size of the `tmp` object at compile time ("static" shared memory).

 ### Synchonisation